BytecodeAgency/awesome-bytecode/README.md

 ## Programming technologies

-Technologies often used at Bytecode
+_Technologies we love to use at Bytecode_

 ### Languages

 * Javascript and NodeJS, "the language of the web"
-* Typescript, superset of Javascript more suitable for enterprises
+* Typescript,typed superset of Javascript more suitable for enterprises
-* Deno, TS runtime that has great potential
+* Deno, TS runtime that has great potential (it's like NodeJS but better and with Typescript)
+* GoLang, open source programming language that makes it easy to build simple, reliable, and efficient software
 * Elixir, functional programming language built on top of Erlang
-* Rust, low-level language capable of replacing C in most fields
+* Rust, low-level language capable of replacing C in many fields
 * Elm, strictly functional front-end web language
 * Python, high-level scripting language that reads like pseudo code
-* PHP, most populair but often very WET
 * HTML/CSS, the code that makes websites look pretty

 ### Frameworks